isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct.md

 </table>
 <ol>
 <ol style="list-style-type: lower-alpha;" start="3">
-<li>Students are to inform their parents/guardians of the school&rsquo;s policies on the use of mobile devices during curriculum time.
-For safety and emergency purposes, parents/guardians who need to contact their child/ward urgently can contact the General Office at 6288 4159.</li>
+<li><p align="justify">Students are to inform their parents/guardians of the school&rsquo;s policies on the use of mobile devices during curriculum time.
+For safety and emergency purposes, parents/guardians who need to contact their child/ward urgently can contact the General Office at 6288 4159.
-<li>All mobile phones and non-PDLP related electronic devices should be switched off and kept out-of-sight unless it is used for the purpose of teaching and learning and approved by the teacher.
-They will be confiscated if they are seen or heard during curriculum time.</li>
+<li><p align="justify">All mobile phones and non-PDLP related electronic devices should be switched off and kept out-of-sight unless it is used for the purpose of teaching and learning and approved by the teacher.
+They will be confiscated if they are seen or heard during curriculum time.
-<li>Charging of any electronic devices is not allowed at all times.
-Students should instead charge their devices at the allocated charging kiosk(s) found in the school canteen.</li>
+<li><p align="justify">Charging of any electronic devices is not allowed at all times.
+Students should instead charge their devices at the allocated charging kiosk(s) found in the school canteen.
 <ol style="list-style-type: lower-roman;">
-<li>Students are responsible for the proper use and cleanliness of the charging kiosk(s).
-Any intentional damage(s) or damage(s) due to negligence will be deemed the responsibility of the student(s), who will bear the cost of damage and face disciplinary action in accordance with the school&rsquo;s discipline policy.</li>
+<li><p align="justify">Students are responsible for the proper use and cleanliness of the charging kiosk(s).
+Any intentional damage(s) or damage(s) due to negligence will be deemed the responsibility of the student(s), who will bear the cost of damage and face disciplinary action in accordance with the school&rsquo;s discipline policy.
-<li>The school retains the right to open the charging kiosk(s) and/or units to remove any non-complying PLDs at any time for the safety, security and disciplinary purposes.</li>
+<li><p align="justify">The school retains the right to open the charging kiosk(s) and/or units to remove any non-complying PLDs at any time for the safety, security and disciplinary purposes.
 <li>All damages spotted by students should be reported to the General Office.</li>
 </ol>
 <li>The period of confiscation will be as follows:</li>